brian316/brian316.github.io/content/notes/2025-05-05-macos-sd-card-read-only.md

 ## Problem

 I bought a cheap amazon basics micro sd card and inserted it with the adapter into my macbook M1.
 Thinking things would go smoothly (somehow they never do) I only had read access to the card.
 I tried everything from disk utilities First Aid, formatting to exFAT and MS-DOS (FAT), and dangerously typing commands from the interwebs into my terminal... cough, of course I have common sense enough to know what they are doing.
 Nothing worked.
 It was simply stuck on readonly mode.
-I had given up hope and started my amazon return thinking I had a defective device maybe even a fake sd card, but then I found my solution.
+I had given up hope and started my amazon return thinking I had a defective device maybe even a fake sd card, but then I used a known working sd card and same issue!
+I had to dig deeper to find my solution.

 ## System Check